fumitoh/modelx/doc/source/updates.rst

     for more updates.</small></p>

 * *24 April 2021:*
-  spyder-modelx v0.7.0 is released.see
-  :doc:`releases/spymx_relnotes_v0.7.0` release notes for details.
+  spyder-modelx v0.7.0 is released.
+See :doc:`releases/spymx_relnotes_v0.7.0` release notes for details.
   The :doc:`spyder` page is updated.

 * *29 March 2021:*
-  spyder-modelx v0.6.0 is released.see
-  :doc:`releases/spymx_relnotes_v0.6.0` release notes for details.
+  spyder-modelx v0.6.0 is released.
+See :doc:`releases/spymx_relnotes_v0.6.0` release notes for details.

 * *28 March 2021:*
-  modelx v0.13.1 is released.see
-  :doc:`releases/relnotes_v0_13_1` release notes for details.
+  modelx v0.13.1 is released.
+See :doc:`releases/relnotes_v0_13_1` release notes for details.

 * *23 Feb 2021:*
-  modelx v0.13.0 is released.see
-  :doc:`releases/relnotes_v0_13_0` release notes for details.
+  modelx v0.13.0 is released.
+See :doc:`releases/relnotes_v0_13_0` release notes for details.

 * *6 Feb 2021:*
-  modelx v0.12.1 is released.see
-  :doc:`releases/relnotes_v0_12_1` release notes for details.
+  modelx v0.12.1 is released.
+See :doc:`releases/relnotes_v0_12_1` release notes for details.

 * *11 Jan 2021:*
-  modelx v0.12.0 is released.see
-  :doc:`releases/relnotes_v0_12_0` release notes for details.
+  modelx v0.12.0 is released.
+See :doc:`releases/relnotes_v0_12_0` release notes for details.

 ..
 Latest Updates End

 * *21 Nov 2020:*
-  modelx v0.11.0 is released.see
-  :doc:`releases/relnotes_v0_11_0` release notes for details.
+  modelx v0.11.0 is released.
+See :doc:`releases/relnotes_v0_11_0` release notes for details.

 * *17 Sep 2020:*
-  modelx v0.10.0 is released. see :doc:`releases/relnotes_v0_10_0` release notes for details.
+  modelx v0.10.0 is released.
+See :doc:`releases/relnotes_v0_10_0` release notes for details.

 * *9 Aug 2020:*